stevenstage/The-thesis-template-in-latex-muc/README.md

 # The thesis template in LaTeX-muc

-Given the advantages of LaTeX in typesetting and writing, the Word template for undergraduate graduation design has been converted into a LaTeX template.
-You can directly fill in your content in thesis.tex.
+Given the advantages of LaTeX in typesetting and writing, the **Word** template for undergraduate graduation design has been converted into a LaTeX template.
+You can directly fill in your content in *thesis.tex*.

 ## How to use LaTeX